As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 May is National Mental Health Awareness Month!

-- During May, we’re focusing on current and past mental health legislation and laws affecting you as a patient
+- During May, we focused on current and past mental health legislation and laws affecting you as a patient

-- We’ll be participating in various activities, events, and hashtags occurring in May (like NAMI’s #NotAlone campaign)
+- We participated in various activities, events, and hashtags that occurred in May (like NAMI’s #NotAlone campaign)

-- We’ll be using Mental Health America’s Mental Health Month Tool Kit to highlight the need for Preventative Mental Health Care for All.
+- We used Mental Health America’s Mental Health Month Tool Kit to highlight the need for Preventative Mental Health Care for All.
 It’s a great resource, especially for us bloggers, so I’ve included the whole kit below if you’re interested!

 What Can You Do During Mental Health Awareness Month?

 The answer is lots!

 Whether you’re struggling with a mental health issue, a support person, or just an interested member of the public, there’s always something you can do to help raise awareness!

 Here’s a quick list with so much more to come in the days ahead 🙂

 - Get screened – It’s just as important to check up on your mental health status as it is to get a checkup on your physical health.
 This year Mental Health America is urging people to join their #MillioninMay campaign.
 It’s a push for at least a million Americans to be screened for disorders such as depression, anxiety, PTSD and many more.
 You can do so by going to https://screening.mhanational.org/screening-tools

 - Tell your story on social media – Visibility can be scary.
 I get it.
 It was really hard for me at first to put my struggles out on social media.
 But, being transparent with my own struggles has helped so many people.
 Sharing your story on social media helps people understand that it’s okay to talk about mental health issues.

 - Ask questions about mental health legislation– There’s a lot of legislation out there that concerns you as a mental health patient.
 It’s really important to have an awareness about where your local and state representatives stand on MH issues.
 It’s also helpful to have a working knowledge of laws affecting the mental health system in your area.